No Results Found

 • Increase (credit) Royalty Reserve Payable by $2,000

-Step four: Recouping advances
+Step 4: Recouping advances

 If you have paid out advances, you will now recoup those.
 Let’s assume you have paid a $1,000 advance.
 The implications are: